Xqhare/nyx/README.md

 - Keep an eye on your system's performance
 - Identify potential bottlenecks
 - Optimize resource usage

+## How to use Nyx?

+Nyx is easily installed, as the install wizard is the person present using the computer!

+1. Compile from soucre as executables are not provided, get better scrub
+	- If any are provided they will probably not work anyways!
+2. Put the logo.jpeg into you pictures folder.
+	- No logo no Nyx!
+It took me several minutes to generate and cost me almost a halfcent in electricity, so I will force it on everyone!
+3. Pray it works.
+4. ???
+5. Use Nyx like the aplha human you clearly are!

 ## Nyx: A Fitting Name for a System Monitor